In 1979 Arkin, Hoggatt and Strauss

 This implies that there are at most 101930 Diophantine quintuples

 (see [160]).
-This bound is significantly improved by Fujita
+This bound was significantly improved by Fujita

 in [173] by showing that there exist at most